Stanford University Nike Tennis Camp, Lele Forood Sessions

 - Morning drilling and afternoon match play

-- Off-court activities for all sessions include field games, a camp dance, and trips to Malibu Grand Prix, Jamba Juice and the Stanford Bookstore.
+- Off-court activities include field games, a camp dance, and trips to Jamba Juice and the Stanford Bookstore.

-Stanford has produced several lengthy winning streaks over the last decade under Forood that instantly require a double-take.
-Recognized as the longest home winning streak of any intercollegiate sport in NCAA Division I athletics, Stanford won 184 dual matches in a row at Taube Family Tennis Stadium in a streak that spanned 12 years since a loss during the 1999 campaign.
+Stanford, which has made 35 consecutive NCAA Tournament appearances, has also produced several lengthy winning streaks under Forood that instantly require a double-take.
+Recognized as the longest home winning streak of any NCAA Division I intercollegiate sport before Ohio State’s men’s tennis team surpassed the mark in 2014, Stanford won 184 dual matches in a row at Taube Family Tennis Stadium in a stretch that spanned 12 years since a loss during the 1999 campaign.
 The Cardinal won 157 consecutive regular season duals on its home court during a 13-year run from 1999-2012.
 Stanford also compiled an 89-match winning streak from 2004-2007, resulting in three undefeated seasons and three NCAA titles until a February loss in 2007.

 In 2012, Stanford finished 21-2 and earned a share of the Pac-12 regular-season title at 9-1.
 However, the Cardinal’s bid for a third straight NCAA final appearance was halted by a quarterfinal loss to USC, representing only the fourth defeat over the last three years combined.
 Competing in arguably the nation’s best conference, Stanford closed out the year ranked No. 5 in the country and handed national champion Florida its only loss.